achaudhry/adhan/README.md

 3. Clone repo: Clone this repository on your raspberry pi in your `home` directory.
 (Tip: run `$ cd ~` to go to your home directory)
     * `$ git clone git@github.com:semaf/adhan.git`
     * After doing that you should see an `adhan` direcotry in your `home` directory.
-4. Install LMS (Logitech Media Server): Download lastest [Logitech Media Server](http://downloads.slimdevices.com/LogitechMediaServer_v7.9.2/logitechmediaserver_7.9.2_arm.deb){:target="_blank" rel="noopener"} Debian Package for Raspberry Pi.
+4. Install LMS (Logitech Media Server): Download lastest [Logitech Media Server](http://downloads.slimdevices.com/LogitechMediaServer_v7.9.2/logitechmediaserver_7.9.2_arm.deb) Debian Package for Raspberry Pi.
     * `$ wget http://downloads.slimdevices.com/LogitechMediaServer_v7.9.2/logitechmediaserver_7.9.2_arm.deb`
     * `$ sudo dpkg -i logitechmediaserver_7.9.2_arm.deb`
 5. Open LMS on browser, setup LMS and connect your Airplay Speakers.